viltsu123/Collision-test/README.md

 # Collision-test
-Trying to define a working collision detection system in javascript
+Trying to define a working collision detection system in javascript.
+I have the files here which have all the needed parts.
+The progress is that i can not go around the black div box with the blue box.
+This needs to be fixed so that the blue box can move around the black box without being detected.
+Try the code yourself and see where it falls apart.
+The keyes for moving are WASD and the arrow keys.
+There are two divs that move.
+All help is appreciated! :)